silas382/JPM-Stock-Price-Data-Feed/README.markdown

 <p> JPMorgan Chase & Co.
-Interface with a stock price data feed</p>
+Interface with a stock price data feed build on top of JPMorgan Chase's Perspective data visualization software</p>

 <h2>How to Run</h2>